parmes/parmes/solfec/examples/hybrid_modeling/hs0.rst

    Example hybrid-solver0_: a two body impact problem

 :numref:`hs0-fig1` states the problem.
-Both, the upper "Solfec" body and the lower "Parmec" body are modelled as rigid.
+Both, the upper "Solfec" body and the lower "Parmec" body are modeled as rigid.
 The upper body falls under gravity and hits the lower body, initiating vibrations.
 There is no impact restitution between the two bodies, hence the two bodies stay and vibrate together, following the initial impact.
 We use this simple example to illustrate the methodology of creating a hybrid model.